karan2909/karan2909/README.md

 Currently, I am pursuing MS in Computational Data Science at Georgia Tech.
 Before coming to Georgia Tech, I have 6 years of experience working in analytics and data science field.
 I have worked with Credit Suisse(Counterparty Credit Risk) and Airtel (Credit Risk).
 I have graudated from IIT Guwahati with a degree in Chemical Engineering.

 ## Recent achievements:
-1) Rookie Rockstar award (Awarded to 4% of employees within Airtel Financial Services).
+Rockstar award (Awarded to 4% of employees within Airtel Financial Services).

 ## What do I do for fun
 1) Love to play outdoor sports.